Françoise de Chalus: Exile

-Françoise de Chalus was the only lady-in-waiting Adelaide allowed to accompany her from the Palace of Versailles after the Women's March on Versailles on the outbreak of the French Revolution on 6 October 1789.
-In February 1791, she belonged to the large retinue that accompanied Adelaide and her sister Victoire from France to Rome.
-During their stay in Rome in 1791–96, the court of the Mesdames were divided into two rival fractions led by the head lady-in-waiting of Madame Adelaide, de Narbonne, and her colleague in the court of Madame Victoire, Angélique Victoire, Comtesse de Chastellux, who were called the Narbonne fraction and the Chastellux fraction.
+Françoise de Chalus was the only lady-in-waiting Adélaïde allowed to accompany her from the Palace of Versailles after the Women's March on Versailles on the outbreak of the French Revolution on 6 October 1789.
+In February 1791, she belonged to the large retinue that accompanied Adélaïde and her sister Victoire from France to Rome.
+During their stay in Rome in 1791–96, the court of the Mesdames were divided into two rival factions led by the head lady-in-waiting of Madame Adélaïde, de Narbonne, and her colleague in the court of Madame Victoire, Angélique Victoire, Comtesse de Chastellux, who were called the Narbonne faction and the Chastellux faction.